Flank/flank-dashboard/docs/12_state_management_investigation.md

 Namings in Redux is not intuitive, and at first it is hard to understand what middleware or reducers are used for.

-<a id="s-l-redux"></a>
-Score: 1

 #### Centralized analytics

+<a id="s-a-redux"></a>
+Score: 5

 With Redux we can use a middleware, that can store information about our state and actions, that dispatched across whole app.
 As this is a common task, there is a [redux_logging](https://pub.dev/packages/redux_logging) package that prints the latest action & state.
 So, with that we can easily provide centralized analytics.

+#### State immutability

-<a id="s-a-redux"></a>
+<a id="s-m-redux"></a>
 Score: 5

-#### State immutability

 The application `state` in Redux is immutable and it is a core concept.
 The only way to mutate the `state` is to `dispatch` an `action`, that has a new `state` as a result.

+#### Ability to use outside Flutter

-<a id="s-m-redux"></a>
+<a id="s-out-redux"></a>
 Score: 5

-#### Ability to use outside Flutter

 The [redux](https://pub.dev/packages/redux) package developed to work with `Dart`.
 So we can use Redux outside of `flutter`.